Hannah Chotiner-Gardner

 Jessye Brick supports the Development team at KIND and is responsible for mobilizing funding from foundations, corporations, and governments.
 Prior to joining KIND in May 2022, Jessye was a senior member of the business development team at FHI 360, an international nonprofit focused on implementing integrated, evidence-based solutions to global challenges.
 During her time at FHI 360, she oversaw global health business development activities, tracked performance, and was instrumental in rolling out internal systems and processes.
 She brings experience in proposal writing, strategic pricing, and project management.
 She holds a BA from Smith College and an MPH in Maternal and Child Health from the University of North Carolina at Chapel Hill.
 She lives in Charlottesville, Virginia with her husband and daughter.

-Senior Director, Individual Giving and Events
+Senior Director, Individual Giving & Events

-Director, Donor Relations
+Director, Foundation Relations

 Digital Fundraising & Engagement Manager